johnschwenck/johnschwenck.github.io/book_lists_and_reviews/2021_Year_in_Review.md

 ---
 layout: page
 title: 2021 Year in Review
-subtitle: "Books serve to show a man that those original thoughts of his aren’t very new after all."
+subtitle: Books serve to show a man that those original thoughts of his aren’t very new after all. - Abraham Lincoln
 ---
 Below is a list of books I've read in 2021 ranked in order of favorite.
 It was a great year for reading with 10 books read, 7 of which received a 5/5 rating.